magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 Elapsed time: 29.060 sec
 ```

-So fa, so good.
+So far, so good.
 The web server started and the unit tests have been
-executed with success on both the client (i.e. CLJS) and the server sides
+executed with success on both the client (i.e. CLJS) and the server
-(i.e. CLJ).
+sides (i.e. CLJ).

 Now visit the usual
 [Shopping Form](http://localhost:3000/shopping.html) and play with it.

 > NOTE 4: remember that even if we already have defined and tested the
 > validators for both the client and the server sides of the Shopping
 > Form, we still have to attach them to form itself.
+So, if do not
+> follow the happy path you'll get an error anyway.

-So fa, so good.
+So far, so good.
 Everything is still working as expected.

 Now run the CLJ REPL as usual: